This is not the first time I’ve written a piece on Finding Poland which covers the cost of living in Poland per month.

 My bill for the period from 27 January, 2024, to 26 March, 2024, came to 357,78 zł for 374kWh of electricity use.

-It’s worth mentioning that I work from home and we cook more or less every day.
+It’s worth mentioning that I work from home and my wife and I cook more or less every day.

 175 zł (per month)